lyubogeorgiev/Java-Advanced/Multidimensional_Arrays/README.md

 Printing the matrix diagonals reversed.
 Used multiple loops for and while to iterate through the rows and columns in the desired order.

+Exercise 12 - The Matrix
+-

+Changing the chars in matrix by using different patterns and boundaries.